Table Of Contents

 ETFs

 You should know that bonds and ETFs are closely linked.
-A bond ETF operates as a basket of bonds by pooling a variety of individual bonds into one investment vehicle, providing diversification, ease of trading, and access to a broad range of fixed-income securities.
+A bond ETF pools individual bonds into one investment vehicle, providing diversification, ease of trading, and access to a broad range of fixed-income securities.

 These securities are highly sensitive to national debt and changing interest rates.
 As interest rates increase, the yield on newly issued bonds becomes more attractive compared to the lower yields of existing bonds held by bond ETFs.

-This discrepancy decreases the market value of older bonds, resulting in a drop in their net asset value.
+This discrepancy can reduce the net asset value of bond ETFs, especially when they hold longer-duration securities that react more sharply to rate changes.
 Therefore, the longer the duration of the bonds within the ETF, the more sensitive it is to interest rate changes, making long-duration bond ETFs particularly vulnerable during periods of rising rates driven by national debt concerns.

 Winners: